 The article also states that the 76% of secondary accounts are “true-to-life and representative of your subscriber list.”
 Believing that most consumers have separate accounts just for their junk mail seems like a broad assumption given the remarkable improvement of spam filters in recent years.

 According to a Radicati Group study from January 2017, there will be more than 3.7 billion email users globally by year’s end.
-Based on reported panel data sizes of “over two million” by both eDataSource and Return Path, each panel covers approximately 0.05% of email accounts (or 0.012% for Return Path, if you consider the 24% that are primary accounts).
+Based on reported panel data sizes of “over two million” by both eDataSource and Return Path, each panel covers approximately 0.11% of all email accounts.
 Of the extremely small sample, how much of the panel actually overlaps with your mailing list?
 Unless you’re one of the largest senders in the world, chances are it’s not much.

 Suffice it to say, no serious marketer should make critical decisions based on such a small sample of secondary accounts, dead accounts, moved or reorganized messages, or geographical bias.
 That’s not rainbows and butterflies; that’s common sense.